Why meditation won't make you happy

 It wont make me happy, or you either.

-We discussed back and forth about how meditation teaches a different inner attitude entirely.
+We discussed back and forth about how meditation teaches how to change your mind, which really helps.

 Unbreakable happiness starts there.